Contraz/demosys-py/README.md

         self.cube.draw()
 ```

 There you go.
-Since you asked for `cube.glsl` and `texture.png` these will
+- Since you asked for `cube.glsl` and `texture.png` these will
   be automatically be loaded ready to use.
-The `cube` objects is a `VAO`
+- The `cube` objects is a `VAO`
   that you bind supplying the shader and the system will figure out the
   attribute mapping.
-Please look in the `demosys.opengl.geometry` module
+- Please look in the `demosys.opengl.geometry` module
   for the valid attribute names and look at shaders in the `testproject`.
-You currently define vertex, fragment and geometry shader in one glsl file
+- You currently define vertex, fragment and geometry shader in one glsl file
   separated by preprocessors.
+- Effects not defined in the `settings` module will not run!

 That should give you an idea..